-Chapter 9 of the MSA, which is based on the LLMC Convention 1976 as amended by the LLMC Protocol 1996, governs the rights for owners, charterers, managers and operators of a vessel to limit liability for claims arising in connection with the use of the vessel.26 The claims for which limitation applies (including damage to property and personal injury, and loss resulting from delay) are listed in Section 172, whereas the claims that are excluded from limitation (including claims for salvage and damage from oil pollution) are listed in Section 173.
+Chapter 9 of the MSA, which is based on the LLMC Convention 1976 as amended by the LLMC Protocol 1996, governs the rights for owners, charterers, managers and operators of a vessel to limit liability for claims arising in connection with the use of the vessel.27 The claims for which limitation applies (including damage to property and personal injury, and loss resulting from delay) are listed in Section 172 of the MSA, whereas the claims that are excluded from limitation (including claims for salvage and damage from oil pollution) are listed in Section 173.

-The limits for liability in the MSA have been amended in accordance with the 2015 increase to the LLMC Convention 1976.29 The increased limits apply to all incidents occurring on or after 8 June 2015.
+The limits for liability in the MSA have been amended in accordance with amendments to the LLMC Convention 1976 that entered into force on 8 June 2015.30 The increased limits apply to all incidents occurring on or after that date.

-Under Section 175(1) of the MSA, claims for death of a vessel's own passengers are limited to 400,000 SDRs times the number of passengers.
+Under Section 175(1) of the MSA, claims for death of a vessel's own passengers are limited to 400,000 SDRs multiplied by the number of passengers.

-Pursuant to Section 175(2) of the MSA, claims for death and personal injury other than the vessel's own passengers can be limited to 3.02 million SDRs for vessels of 2,000 tonnes or less.
+Pursuant to Section 175(2) of the MSA, claims for death and personal injury other than the vessel's own passengers can be limited to 3.02 million SDRs for vessels of up to 2,000 tonnes.
 For vessels with a greater tonnage, the limits are increased as follows: